UCCSCS3300/iteration3/part2.md

 Now you should be able to navigate to your app's URL.

-You will need to push your code everytime you make a change and re-run the database migration (if required).
+You will need to push your code to GitHub and Heroku everytime you make a change and re-run the database migration (if required).
 ```sh
 $ git add -A
 $ git commit -m "Commit message"